Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Introduction

 Our work entails the development of a fair representation learning method that addresses a number of trade-offs.
-Unlike most prior studies that tend to focus on satisfying a single type of fairness constraint, we consider here how to jointly address and balance two of the arguably most important definitions for fairness, \emph{demographic parity} and \emph{equalized odds}.
+We consider the case where the sensitive attributes are directly accessible, and for the majority of experiments focus on the case where bias is caused by a lack of data for a protected subgroup.
+Unlike most prior studies that tend to focus on satisfying a single type of fairness constraint, we consider here how to jointly address and balance two of the arguably most important and widely used definitions for fairness, \emph{demographic parity} and \emph{equalized odds} \cite{zemel2013learning, hardt2016, zhao2019conditional}.
 We also examine different classical trade-offs between fairness and utility (commonly measured via accuracy).
 Trade-offs between utility and fairness arise as a result of interventions on models or data to make models more fair, which may yield decreased bias, but may also result in affecting utility.
 We study how these trade-offs are impacted by ``compactness.''
 More specifically, we develop a variational approach taking into account different information-theoretic metrics that balance the above two constraints on fairness with utility and compactness.
 We also show how to analytically simplify the resulting loss function and relate it to the {\em Information Bottleneck (IB)} principle \cite{tishby2000information}, and then exploit bounds to compute these metrics.

 This work thus makes the following novel contributions: \begin{enumerate}

 \item We develop a novel variational method that balances a triplet of objectives, consisting of utility (accuracy), fairness (itself balancing two types of fairness constraints), and compression/compactness.
 Specifically, in contrast to prior work on fairness which narrowly uses either the demographic parity or equalized odds constraints, our loss includes both types of constraints.
 We relate analytically the resulting loss function to the classical IB method.